|Table of Contents|

 OYSC will not allow any player to play a match with a ripped or torn jersey.

-Law 5 states that a referee must be appointed for each game.
+This law states that a referee must be appointed for each game.

 The referee's authority begins the moment he/she enters the field and is in effect until he/she leaves.